torvalds/linux/Documentation/scheduler/sched-stats.rst

         load did not require balancing when busy
     3)  # of times in this domain sched_balance_rq() tried to move one or more tasks and failed, when the cpu was busy
-    4)  Total imbalance in load when the cpu was busy
+    4)  Total imbalance in load in this domain when the cpu was busy
-    5)  Total imbalance in utilization when the cpu was busy
+    5)  Total imbalance in utilization in this domain when the cpu was busy
-    6)  Total imbalance in number of tasks when the cpu was busy
+    6)  Total imbalance in number of tasks in this domain when the cpu was busy
-    7)  Total imbalance due to misfit tasks when the cpu was busy
+    7)  Total imbalance due to misfit tasks in this domain when the cpu was busy
-    8)  # of times in this domain pull_task() was called when busy
+    8)  # of times in this domain detach_task() was called when busy
-    9)  # of times in this domain pull_task() was called even though the target task was cache-hot when busy
+    9)  # of times in this domain detach_task() was called even though the target task was cache-hot when busy
     10) # of times in this domain sched_balance_rq() was called but did not find a busier queue while the cpu was busy